Jose Hernandez stands apart for his vivid saturation of color, his ethereal subject matter and the calming presence of

 His works are appreciated for their originality and their intrinsic and real value and can be found in corporate and personal collections worldwide.

 Jose has co-founded Immersive Arts LLP, a collaborative of art and design professionals working with health care organizations, corporations and individual and corporate donors.
 Together they create sanctuaries and other contemplative spaces, providing immersive living art to foster a calming, healing and centering environment that cannot normally be directly and immediately experienced from within the confines of interior work and healthcare care settings.

 Jose is a member of the Association of Transformational Leaders and a member of the Advisory Council of Fundación Elisabeth Kübler-Ross México Centro.
-He currently lives in the Okanagan, BC with his wife, Anastasia, and youngest daughter, Gabrielle, travelling regularly to speak on his NDE and on the subject of Art as a Conduit for Healing.
+He currently lives in the Okanagan, in BC with his wife, Anastasia, and youngest daughter, Gabrielle, travelling regularly to speak on his NDE and on the subject of Art as a Conduit for Healing.